Pressure (play): Edinburgh / Chichester Festival Theatre

-Pressure was originally scheduled to make its world premiere in May 2013 at the Royal Lyceum Theatre in Edinburgh, Scotland, but the premiere was postponed due to the producers having difficulties casting the lead role.
-On 30 April 2013, it was announced that the show will instead premiere in May 2014 at the Royal Lyceum Theatre.
-The show opened on 1 May 2014 ahead of an official opening night on 6 May 2014, before closing on 24 May 2014.
+Pressure was originally scheduled to make its world premiere in May 2013 at the Royal Lyceum Theatre in Edinburgh, Scotland, but the premiere was postponed because the producers had difficulties casting the lead role.
+On 30 April 2013, it was announced that the show would instead premiere in May 2014 at the Royal Lyceum Theatre.
+The show opened on 1 May 2014, ahead of an official opening night on 6 May 2014, before closing on 24 May 2014.
 The show then transferred to the Chichester Festival Theatre, where it played at the Minerva Theatre from 31 May 2014 to 28 June 2014.
 The world premiere production was directed by John Dove.

-Haig played the lead role of James Stagg, despite being reluctant due to do so over his fears of portraying "a Scot authentically".
-Malcolm Sinclair and Laura Rogers rounded out the lead cast, playing Dwight Eisenhower and Kay Summersby, respectively.
+Haig played the lead role of James Stagg, despite being reluctant to do so, because of his fears of portraying "a Scot authentically".
+Malcolm Sinclair and Laura Rogers rounded out the lead cast, respectively playing Dwight Eisenhower and Kay Summersby.

-UK Tour / West End
+UK tour / West End

-In November 2017, a UK Tour was announced with Haig, Sinclair, and Rogers each reprising their roles.
+In November 2017, a UK Tour was announced, with Haig, Sinclair, and Rogers each reprising their roles.
 The tour opened on 1 February 2018 at the Cambridge Arts Theatre and closed on 28 April 2018 at London's Park Theatre.

-Following the success of the UK Tour, it was announced that the tour would transfer to the West End, with Haig, Sinclair, and Rogers again reprising their roles.
-Pressure premiered on the West End at the Ambassadors Theatre on 6 June 2018, playing there until 1 September 2018.
+Following the success of the UK Tour, it was announced that the tour would transfer to London's West End, with Haig, Sinclair, and Rogers again reprising their roles.
+Pressure premiered in the West End at the Ambassadors Theatre on 6 June 2018, playing there until 1 September 2018.
 The West End transfer of the production coincided with the 74th anniversary of the D-Day landings.

 On 5 June 2019, extracts from the play were performed by the West End cast at Portsmouth, to commemorate the 75th anniversary of D-Day.
-Several world leaders and dignitaries were in attendance, including Queen Elizabeth, Prime Minister Theresa May, President Emmanuel Macron, President Donald Trump, and Prime Minister Justin Trudeau.
+Several world leaders and dignitaries were in attendance, including Queen Elizabeth, Prime Minister Theresa May, French President Emmanuel Macron, US President Donald Trump, and Canadian Prime Minister Justin Trudeau.

 Toronto

-The show was originally planned to make its North American premiere in September 2020, but it was postponed as a result of the COVID-19 pandemic outbreak.
-On 8 June 2022, it was announced that Pressure will make its North American premiere at the Royal Alexandra Theatre in Toronto, Canada.
-It opened on 24 January 2023 and will close on 5 March 2023.
-On 29 September 2022, it was announced that Kevin Doyle will star as James Stagg, with Malcolm Sinclair and Laura Rogers reprising their roles.
+The show was originally planned to make its North American premiere in September 2020, but it was postponed as a result of the COVID-19 pandemic.
+On 8 June 2022, it was announced that Pressure would have its North American premiere at the Royal Alexandra Theatre in Toronto, Canada.
+It opened on 24 January 2023 and closed on 5 March 2023.
+On 29 September 2022, it was announced that Kevin Doyle would star as James Stagg, with Malcolm Sinclair and Laura Rogers reprising their roles.